American Economic Association: Activities

 The AEA publishes three economics journals: the American Economic Review, the Journal of Economic Literature, and the Journal of Economic Perspectives.
 In 2009, it began to publish four new area-specific journals, collectively American Economic Journal (AEJ), reporting on applied economics, economic policy, macroeconomics, and microeconomics.
 The AEA recognizes annually a Best Paper Award for papers published in each of the four areas.

 The AEA also publishes AEA Papers and Proceedings each May, featuring papers presented at the AEA meetings in January.
 Until 2017, these papers were published in the May issue of the American Economic Review.

 The AEA also produces EconLit, the AEA's electronic bibliography.
 It is a comprehensive index to peer-reviewed journal articles, books, book reviews, collective volume articles, working papers, and dissertations.
 Compiled and abstracted in a searchable format, EconLit indexes 125 years of economic literature worldwide.
 It follows the JEL classification codes of the Journal of Economic Literature.

 The AEA sponsors RFE: Resources for Economists on the Internet, an online source available to the general public without subscription.
 It catalogs and annotates 2,000+ internet sites under some 97 sections and subsections.
 RFE is currently updated on a monthly basis.

 The AEA resource, Job Openings for Economists (JOE) originated in October 1974, and lists job openings for economists.
 It is published electronically monthly (except January and July).

 Each year, the AEA recognizes the lifetime research contributions of four economists by electing them Distinguished Fellows.
 The Association also awards the John Bates Clark Medal for outstanding research accomplishments in economics annually to a scholar under the age of 40; it is often referred to as the "Baby Nobel," as many of its recipients go on to become Nobel Laureates.

 Association presidents

-As of 2025, the president of the association is Lawrence F. Katz.
+As of 2025, the president of the association is Katharine Abraham.
 As of 2021, 18% of presidents have been alumni and 20% faculty of Harvard University.